Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 </br>
 - Another note: I'm moving all of the files to Google Drive due to file size limitations in github.
 Once I upload the final usable build, I'll update the readme accordingly with the link.
 The whole thing for distribution itself is like 1 GB and post installation it can take up 26 GB (Mostly because you need to build Kaldi by yourself and it is required by Vosk.
-Also Vosk+Kaldi can understand English with an Indian accent much better than Deepspeech (Without training it yourself, that is.)
+Also Vosk+Kaldi can understand English with an Indian accent much better than Deepspeech (Without training it yourself, that is.(As it turns out I'm not made of time....or money or compute power, so......No dice))